 - Develop your note-taking skills

 You will have to depend a lot on your note-taking skills.
 So, it helps to prepare accordingly.
-Practice with some audio clippings from TV, YouTube, or Radio, and take notes, writing down keywords, essential details mentioned in the audio like names, numbers, places, etc. Develop your shorthand and symbols.
+During the NAATI CCL preparation, practice with some audio clippings from TV, YouTube, or Radio, and take notes, writing down keywords, essential details mentioned in the audio like names, numbers, places, etc. Develop your shorthand and symbols.

 - Identify your weak language

-Identify which is your strong language, and which is not.
+Identify which is your week language.
 You need to immerse yourself completely in the language that you are not confident about.
 There are lots of online resources that will help you in developing proficiency in the weaker language.
 Read literature related to conversations during social situations of Australian life from diverse fields like medicine, education, law, finance, housing, business, etc.

-If you follow these tips and get proper practice, you will certainly do well in the exam.
+If you follow these amazing NAATI CCL tips and get proper practice, you will certainly do well in the exam.

 You can also download the CCL Tutorials mobile app (Android and iOS).
-The app has some great features: free mock tests with answers, mock tests available in 6 languages: Hindi, Punjabi, Urdu, Nepali, Vietnamese & Mandarin, E-book of NAATI CCL Guide, excellent listening practice with audio recordings, Vocab Bank, top-grade study materials, and much more!
+The app has some great features: free mock tests with answers, mock tests available in 8 languages: Hindi, Punjabi, Urdu, Nepali, Vietnamese, Tamil, Persian & Mandarin, E-book of NAATI CCL Guide, audio recordings for excellent listening practice, Vocab Bank, top-grade study materials, and much more!